rbutleriii/Clinotator/README.md

 </dl>
 <dl>
 	<dt>ClinVar Conditions/Diseases (CVDS)</dt>
-	<dd>Conditions reported to be associated with this variant.</dd>
+	<dd>Conditions reported to be associated with this variant.
+Per the new ClinVar database format, this information is limited to LinkOuts to other data (OMIM, MedGen, etc).
+Descriptions of the conditions are no longer stored in the main XML file.</dd>
 </dl>
 <dl>
 	<dt>ClinVar Alternate Allele (CVAL)</dt>
-	<dd>The alternate allele connected with ClinVar variation report.</dd>
+	<dd>The alternate allele connected with ClinVar variation report.
+Note that these are left aligned allele definitions, so deletions and insertions have the preceding base (CAA --> C and A --> AC).</dd>
 </dl>
 <dl>
 	<dt>ClinVar Last Evaluated (CVLE)</dt>